PerpetualWonder: Long-Horizon Action-Conditioned 4D Scene Generation: Experiment

 \myparagraph{Baselines.} We compare \ourmethod against two main categories of state-of-the-art methods: conditional video generation models and hybrid generative simulators.
 For conditional video generators, we evaluate against Wan2.2~\cite{Wan}, Wan2.6, Veo3.1~\cite{veo3}, Tora~\cite{tora}, DaS~\cite{gu2025diffusion} and GEN3C~\cite{Gen3c}.
 For I2V video generators, both the action and camera trajectory are specified via text prompts.
 For GEN3C, we leverage its native camera control capabilities and embed the desired action within the text prompt.
 For trajectory-based video models like Tora, the dynamics from physical solvers are utilized to drive the generation.
 For the hybrid generative simulator, we compare against the most relevant prior work, WonderPlay~\cite{Wonderplay}.
 To ensure a fair comparison focused on the core simulation loop and representation, we also create a stronger baseline, WonderPlay$++$.
 This baseline uses our superior multi-view 3D reconstruction for initialization, which provides a more 3D-consistent scene but retains WonderPlay's original decoupled representation and single-view optimization methodology.

 \myparagraph{Metrics.} Our evaluation is performed on a curated dataset of $10$ scenes that feature a diverse range of materials, including cloth, rigid bodies, elastic objects, liquids, gases, and granular substances.
 We assess two primary aspects: the quality of the generated 4D scene and the plausibility of the physical dynamics.
-To assess the scene quality, we render all generated scenes along a predefined camera trajectory and evaluate them using metrics from WorldScore~\cite{worldscore}.
-Specifically, we use rule-based metrics to validate camera controllability and 3D consistency.
-We also include the imaging metric to assess general per-frame visual quality.
-To evaluate the plausible physical dynamics, we conducted a user study with 350 participants for this aspect.
-We employed a Two-alternative Forced Choice~(2AFC) protocol, asking each participant to evaluate 10 scenes.
-For each scene, participants were given a multi-step interaction description and viewed a side-by-side, randomly ordered video comparison of our method and a baseline.
-Participants selected the video that performed better on one of two criteria: physics plausibility (the correctness of the predicted motion in response to the action) and motion fidelity (the quality and naturalness of the generated motion).
+Please refer to the supplement for the detailed metrics explanations.